 Whether you are visiting on the Gulf side or splashing in the Atlantic, this is your go-to list for South Florida fun!

 Escape the every day by paddling the labyrinth of tangled branches in the mangrove tunnels of Lido Key.
 Afterward, head to the bay where it’s likely you’ll find manatee swimming up close and personal.

 Are you ready to join the circus?
 Get lost in banyan trees, find a hidden playground, and see European Old Master paintings all in a day at The Ringling.

-Yes, we think you should hang out in beautiful Ft Myers and experience all she has to offer.
-But when you’re done, jump aboard the Key West Express and take the FUN FUN FUN route to a day trip in Key West.
+After enjoying Fort Myers, jump aboard the Key West Express and take the FUN FUN FUN route to a day trip in Key West.
 Your jet-powered catamaran includes air conditioning inside with comfy cozy seating areas, exterior decks for the best views and some vitamin D, plus a full galley and bar.

 You’ll have about 4-5 hours to explore Key West, or you can plan an overnight and take the Ferry back the next day!

 We love its charm, the slow pace, and the fact that Sanibel Island is not overdeveloped.
 The opportunities to get out and explore the island’s mangrove ecosystem and its animal and plant life are plentiful.

-The Naples Botanical Garden is world-renowned for it’s 170-acres of gardens featuring plants of the tropics and subtropics – from Florida to Brazil to Asia.
+The Naples Botanical Garden is world-renowned for its 170 acres of gardens featuring plants of the tropics and subtropics – from Florida to Brazil to Asia.
 You’ll find walking trails, a Butterfly Garden, and an interactive children’s area, too.

 This beautiful beach access point is one of the most popular family-friendly spots in Naples, hidden behind Naples Grande Beach Resort.
 You’ll take a half-mile boardwalk stroll (or an awesome tram) through the mangroves to the beach.